kavehmz/kube-for-the-dyslexic/README.md

 Kind: https://kind.sigs.k8s.io/docs/user/quick-start/#installation

-### Verify
+### Verify Your Tools
-Just to make sure you are all set lets try the following commands.
-You still dont need to understand anything.
-Just relax and try.

-Make sure your docker us working and you have a recent enough one.
+Make sure your docker is working and you have a recent enough one (>18).
 ```
 $ docker version
+Client: Docker Engine - Community
+ Version:           19.03.8

 # Make sure the following works fine.
-# Here you want to run an image named hello-world in a container.
+# Here you want to run an image named `hello-world` in a container.
 This is a simple app and just prints some stuff.
-# You docker will first check if image exists locally and if not docker tried to find it in ALL docker registry servers it knows.
+# Your docker will first check if image exists locally and if not docker tries to find it in docker registry servers it knows.
 $ docker run hello-world
-docker run hello-world
 Unable to find image 'hello-world:latest' locally
 latest: Pulling from library/hello-world
 1b930d010525: Pull complete